IBM/api-connect-workshop/lab.md

 ## Steps

+#### 1. Go to API Conect Service
-1. On the IBM Cloud Dashboard, in the Cloud Foundry Services list, click the API Connect service instance.
+ On the IBM Cloud Dashboard, in the Cloud Foundry Services list, click the API Connect service instance.
 The API Connect dashboard is displayed.
 ![](./images/img4.png)

-2. Add API in API Connect
+#### 2. Add API in API Connect
     - Click the Dashboard tab
     - From the `>>` button next to the Home icon, click Drafts.
     - Click the APIs tab.